 Cal Poly Engineering Ranks Among Tops in Nation

-The College of Engineering as a whole was ranked the eight best undergraduate program in the nation and received the top ranking within California.
+The College of Engineering was ranked the eighth best undergraduate program in the nation and received the top ranking within California.

 The College of Engineering includes roughly 6,000 students; more than 80 state-of-the-art classrooms, laboratories and workspaces; and roughly 80 student clubs.
 Cal Poly Engineering graduates are highly respected and recruited by some of the best-known companies in the U.S., such as Lockheed Martin, Google, Boeing, Cisco, Northrop Grumman, Apple, Tesla Motors, and many state and federal agencies.